 - Heavy-duty scissors to cut wire.

 - Write the key Bible verse on the easel.
 Using a different colored marker write, “The Prodigal Son – Moment of Forgiveness.”
-[Or write them on two different pages of the paper.]

 - Pre-cut wire into 36” lengths.
 Take 2 strands of wire and twist ends together well, to form a loop.
 Twisting them together eliminates dangerous, waving wire ends!

 - Practice making a wire figure so you know how to explain it to the students.

 - Place the paraphrase inside a Bible that has tabs, to bookmark the story.